Contact a Lawyer For Estate Planning and COVID-19

 You will need the full legal names for each heir.
 If you have more than one listing per account or policy, you will need to assign a percentage to each.

 Since your pet cannot sign legal documents or own property, you can’t list your pet as a beneficiary; however, you can establish a trust to care for your pet and designate the trust as a beneficiary.

 Overriding Your Will

-Sometimes what is designated in your will can contradict the heirs listed in your retirement accounts, annuities and life insurance policies.
+Sometimes what is designated in your will can contradict the heirs listed in your retirement accounts, annuities, and life insurance policies.
 Due to the complexities involved, you need an attorney for estate planning to help you avoid confusion and keep your documents up to date.
-A Los Angeles lawyer for estate planning and COVID-19 can guide you through this process and ensure that nothing has been overlooked.
+A legal professional can guide you through this process and ensure that nothing has been overlooked.
 You might want to schedule regular reviews of the paperwork, particularly after major life events.

 Despite the complications involved, your heirs will appreciate being named as designated beneficiaries since they will typically receive access to your retirement accounts, etc., immediately upon your death instead of having to go through probate.

 Most people need an attorney to understand the tax ramifications associated with inherited assets.
 While a spouse usually does not pay taxes, a lawyer can verify this and ease your mind about the rules for mandatory taxable payouts, which can be complex.
 An attorney becomes even more important if you wish to designate an heir other than a spouse.

 You’ll need to consider the federal tax penalties your heirs will accrue.
 In 2019, estates that exceeded $11.4 million were federally taxed.
 Some states also assess inheritance taxes.
 By working with a qualified Los Angeles lawyer for estate planning and COVID-19, you can minimize such taxes.